Directed by: Jean-Jacques Annaud || Produced by: Jean-Jacques Annaud, Iain Smith, John H. Williams

 Altogether, Seven Years in Tibet is far more about a man’s inner journey and spiritual transformation than his physical adventure, and the film breaks this theme down into an easy viewing for the audience.
 A 3-hour, poorly paced preach this is not.
 Most importantly, Pitt’s lead character is likable, and his arc, believable.
 The script is the real strength behind this film despite some lack of focus near the end, much more so than the by-the-numbers direction.
 It is in this way that Seven Years in Tibet succeeds, and we, as an audience, are able to experience this spiritual and emotional odyssey with the protagonist.

 — However… nothing terribly exciting or unique happens during this Asiatic journey.
-The imperialist threat in the later sections of the film is not well conveyed.
+The imperialist threat in the later sections of the film is not well conveyed, though it does add narrative tension.

 ?
 Would any chick pick Thewlis over Brad Pitt?